Carefully review the Contract Release video below before submitting a contract release request.

 All circumstances must be verified through documentation and Residential Life will consult with the Financial Aid Office to verify whether or not students are utilizing all of the assistance for which they are eligible.

 A serious medical issue must be verified by a signed statement from a physician and should address how this medical concern relates to the student’s inability to live in on-campus housing.
 The request will be considered based upon medical need and whether the need can be accommodated in any other on-campus housing through a room change.
-Medical documentation must be submitted to The Center for Students with Disabilities (CSD, https://csd.uconn.edu) and not submitted to Residential Life.
+Medical documentation must be submitted to The Center for Students with Disabilities (CSD, firstname.lastname@example.org) and not submitted to Residential Life.
+Submitting documentation does not automatically register a student with the CSD.
+However, students wishing to request accommodations (academic, residential, etc.) can register with the CSD at https://csd.uconn.edu.

 Residential Life should receive this Contract Release form and any other non-medical documentation.
 When submitting to the CSD please submit to email@example.com or fax to (860) 486-4412.
 Indicate in the subject the documentation is related to Contract Release.
 If you have questions regarding documentation contact Timothy Smagacz, Program Assistant, at (860) 486-2020 or email above.